heroku/rollbar/README.md

 Contributors
 ============

-A big thank you to everyone who has contributed pull requests and bug reports:
+This library was originally written by @tysontate.
+A big thank you goes to everyone who has contributed pull requests and bug reports:

 * @kjk
 * @Soulou